-As an independent educator, Carolyn has taught workshops for New Museum, Dia Art Foundation, Guggenheim Museum, Textile Arts Center, and e-flux; served as a visiting critic at NARS (NY Art Residency & Studios) Foundation, Lower Manhattan Cultural Council (LMCC), NURTUREart, The Wassaic Project, Residency Unlimited, Mason Gross School of the Arts at Rutgers University, Department of Art and Art Professions at New York University, and Hunter College at City University of New York; guest lectured for Teachers College Columbia University, The New School at Parsons School of Design, and Steinhardt School of Education, Culture, and Human Development at New York University; and facilitated presentations at The Conference for Community Arts Education and New York City Museum Educators Roundtable (NYCMER) annual conferences.
+As an independent educator, Carolyn has taught workshops for New Museum, Dia Art Foundation, Guggenheim Museum, Textile Arts Center, and e-flux; served as a visiting critic at NARS Foundation, Lower Manhattan Cultural Council, NURTUREart, The Wassaic Project, Residency Unlimited, Mason Gross School of the Arts at Rutgers University, Department of Art and Art Professions at New York University, and Hunter College at City University of New York; guest lectured for Teachers College Columbia University, The New School at Parsons School of Design, Steinhardt School of Education, Culture, and Human Development at New York University and University of Tulsa; and facilitated presentations at The Conference for Community Arts Education and New York City Museum Educators Roundtable (NYCMER) annual conferences.

 Academic accomplishments include Carolyn receiving her MSEd in Museum Leadership at Bank Street Graduate School of Education and BFA in Sculpture, BA in Art History, and Certificate in Gender Studies while attending programs at Florida Atlantic University, Massachusetts College of Art and Design, and Kansas City Art Institute.
 Previous arts leadership positions include Director of Visual Arts & Engagement at Abrons Arts Center (New York, NY) where programs received praise from The New York Times, Modern Painters, Village Voice, and PBS Art21.